LayerLens | advised by Adobe

 Before

-Users found the 2.5D mini-map powerful for visualizing the layer stack and wanted to interact with it for clearer viewing and selection.
-Therefore, I turned it into an interactive 2.5D View within Z-Order, enabling spacing adjustments, hovering, and level selection, while keeping editing confined to the Expanded View for precision.
+Although users found the 2.5D mini-map effective for visualizing the layer stack, they wanted direct interaction.
+So I evolve it into an interactive 2.5D View with spacing adjustments, hovering, and level selection, while keeping precise editing in the Expanded View.

 Before